HeyFireHQ/ticker-blog/content/Build_Your_First_Portfolio_with_Ticker_A_Step-by-Step_Starter_Guide.md

 image: Build_Your_First_Portfolio_with_Ticker_A_Step-by-Step_Starter_Guide_1.png
 author: Lily K
 description: Learn how to build your first stock portfolio step by step.
 Practice risk-free with Ticker's virtual investing app.
-keywords:
+keywords: stock portfolio simulator for beginners, intro to investing simulator, best stock app for beginners
 category: Investing
 tags: Investing

-stock portfolio simulator for beginners, intro to inve

-sting simulator, best stock app for beginners

 ## **Build Your First Portfolio with Ticker: A Step-by-Step Starter Guide**